mcanabrava/gdp-vs-national-education-exam-in-brazil/README.md

 ## Datasets

 Two datasets are used in this project.
-The original files can be find by accessing the hyperlink shortcuts below:
+The original files can be found by accessing the hyperlink shortcuts below:

 1. [INEP](https://www.gov.br/inep/pt-br/acesso-a-informacao/dados-abertos/microdados/enem): contains granular data from the ENEM.
-As each year file can get as large as 2GB, the original files were uploaded directly to a raw S3 bucket used as landing zone.
-The ETL INEP file cleans the data by removing unnecessary columns, uploads them to a refined zone bucket and copy all the yearly files data to a single table in Postgres.
+As each year's file can get as large as 2GB, the original files were uploaded directly to a raw S3 bucket used as a landing zone.
+The ETL INEP file cleans the data by removing unnecessary columns, uploading them to a refined zone bucket, and copying all the yearly file data to a single table in Postgres.

 2. [IBGE](https://www.ibge.gov.br/estatisticas/downloads-estatisticas.html): contains information about the GDP per municipality.
 Data can be linked to the ENEM files using the municipality code column.
-A sample of this dataset can be find inside the dataset folder.
-The ETL IBGE file cleans the data, rename columns and loads it into Postgres.
+A sample of this dataset can be found inside the dataset folder.
+The ETL IBGE file cleans the data, renames columns, and loads it into Postgres.

 ## Project